telerik/xaml-docs/controls/radcallout/features/popupusage/calloutpopupsettings.md

 * __HorizontalOffset__: A __boolean__ property that gets or sets the horizontal offset of the host Popup.
 Default value is 0.

+* __CanPopupExceedScreen__: Indicates if the callout popup can exceed the screen bounds.
+The default behavior of the WPF `Popup` element is to automatically re-position when it reaches the screen bounds in order to remain inside the screen.
+Setting the property to `true` disables this behavior and the popup visual can be displayed outside of the monitor.
+The default value is `false`.

 ## See Also

 * [Getting Started]({%slug radcallout-getting-started%})